 Song that kept it off: Three Dog Night’s “Joy to the World”

 Three Dog Night’s brassy fluke “Joy to the World” is one of the dumbest novelties of all time.
 “What’s Going On” is such a tightly constructed standalone single that it still served as the title track of a cohesive elegy of an album.
-“Joy to the World” barely strings along inane non sequiturs into something with the passing semblance of verses.
+“Joy to the World” barely strings along inane non‑sequitur verses, offering only a passing semblance of structure.
 So consumed by Vietnam, Gaye was thrown into depression.
-The only time the simpleminded Three Dog Night mention the war, they immediately undercut it by saying that they just want to make sweet love.
-Hopefully, this refers to someone other than their amphibian friend Jeremiah.[5]
+The only time the simple‑minded Three Dog Night mention the war, they immediately undercut it by saying that they just want to make sweet love.
+Hopefully, this refers to someone other than their amphibian friend Jeremiah.

 5 Gnarls Barkley’s “Crazy”